 8.1.6.1.2.4.3.2 Test procedure sequence

 Table 8.1.6.1.2.4.3.2-1/2 illustrate the downlink power levels and other changing parameters to be applied for the cell at various time instants of the test execution.
-The exact instants on which these values shall be applied are described in the texts in this clause.
+Row marked "T0" denotes the initial conditions after preamble, while columns marked "T1" is to be applied subsequently.The exact instants on which these values shall be applied are described in the texts in this clause.